finbourne/identity-sdk-java/sdk/docs/AuthenticationApi.md

     AuthenticationApi apiInstance = new AuthenticationApi(defaultClient);
-    String userType = "userType_example"; // String | The type of user (should only be personal or service) PasswordPolicyDto passwordPolicyDto = new PasswordPolicyDto(); // PasswordPolicyDto | The password policy for the given user type try {
+    String userType = "userType_example"; // String | The type of user (should only be personal or service) UpdatePasswordPolicyRequest updatePasswordPolicyRequest = new UpdatePasswordPolicyRequest(); // UpdatePasswordPolicyRequest | The password policy for the given user type try {
-      PasswordPolicyDto result = apiInstance.updatePasswordPolicy(userType)
+      PasswordPolicyResponse result = apiInstance.updatePasswordPolicy(userType)
-            .passwordPolicyDto(passwordPolicyDto)
+            .updatePasswordPolicyRequest(updatePasswordPolicyRequest)
             .execute();
       System.out.println(result);
     } catch (ApiException e) {